caanene1/ACSNI/README.md

 Expression Matrix - See ``-i``` description above.

-Note - We highly recommend to removing any un-desirable genes (eg. MT, RPL, Receptor genes) from the expression matrix prior to running ACSNI-derive as they usually interfere during initial prior matrix generation steps.
+Note - We recommend removing any un-desirable genes (eg. MT, RPL) from the expression matrix prior to running ACSNI-derive as they usually interfere during initial prior matrix generation steps.
+For TCR/BCR genes, counts of alpha, beta and gamma chains can be combined into a single count.

 Biotype file (Optional) - The biotype file (.csv) specified by ```-f```, given if the generation of gene set should be based on a particular biotype specified by ```-b```.